CornellDAIL/WayFind/README.md

 ### Landmarks

+The landmarks feature plots a series of yellow (default) points to assist the researcher with orienting themselves and their subject during or after the experiment.
+By default, there are no landmarks plotted.
+To add landmarks, data should be added to `landmarks.csv` in `/presets` which contains three columns: `X`, `Y`, and `Floor`. `X` and `Y` refer to relative x and y position between [0,1] and `Floor` refers to the name of the image file of the floor the plot will be on, excluding file extension (e.g. G.jpg -> Floor = G).

 ### Buttons
 Once Live Tracking mode is selected, the following menu will appear to let the user choose which buttons she would like to use.